Please click here to download the pdf.

 Rhubarb is an old-fashioned perennial vegie that’s both easy and rewarding to grow.
 It’s part of the Polygonaceae family, which includes buckwheat and edible weeds such as sorrel.
 As a perennial, it produces a harvest of crunchy stalks over many months.

-Follow our five easy steps to successful cabbage harvest including tips along the way.
+Follow our five easy steps to successful rhubarb harvest including tips along the way.